The tombs at the ancient burial site of Carrowmore in Co Sligo may be some of the oldest in the world.

 Carrowmore is considered one of the four major passage tomb cemeteries in Ireland.
 The other three are Newgrange, Loughcrew, and Carrowkeel.

-It is believed that there were originally over 100 monuments at the site, including passage tombs, ring forts, cairns and chamber tombs.
+It is believed that there were originally over 100 monuments at the site, including passage tombs, ring forts, cairns, and chamber tombs.
 Many of the monuments were destroyed due to gravel quarrying, field clearance, and amateur archeology over the last three centuries.
 Today, thirty stone monuments survive.

 Most of the monuments that remain are “satellite tombs” surrounding the largest monument, a cairn, called Listoghil.

-Various types of tombs can be found at Carrowmore, but the two main types of monuments at the site are passage tombs, consisting of a burial chamber covered with earth and attached to a passage made of large stones, and dolmens, tombs which were made by placing a large flat stone on top of upright stones.
+Various types of tombs can be found at Carrowmore, but the two main types of monuments at the site are passage tombs, consisting of a burial chamber covered with earth and attached to a passage made of large stones, and dolmens, tombs that were made by placing a large flat stone on top of upright stones.